bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 -------------------

-When newer Axon Ivy versions are available a dialog appears after starting Axon Ivy Designer.
+When newer Axon Ivy versions are available a dialog appears after starting |ivy-designer|.
 The dialog contains information about the new versions and where those can be downloaded.

 Use the checkboxes provided on the dialog if you don't want to see the